John Millikin: Early life and military career

 John Millikin was born January 7, 1888, in Danville, Indiana, the son of Horace F. Millikin, a barber, and Ida Millikin.
-Millikin entered the United States Military Academy (USMA) at West Point, New York, in 1906, graduating in June 1910, with a Bachelor of Science Degree, as a second lieutenant into the Cavalry Branch of the United States Army.
-He graduated 38th in a class of 82 alongside men such as Ernest J. Dawley, Lewis Burton, Oscar Griswold, Ira T. Wyche, Emil F. Reinhardt, Oscar Solbert, Durward S. Wilson, David McCracken Jr., Jack Heard, James Muir and numerous others who, like Millikin, would be general officers.
+Millikin entered the United States Military Academy (USMA) at West Point, New York, in 1906, graduating in June 1910 as a second lieutenant into the Cavalry Branch of the United States Army.
+He graduated 38th in a class of 82 alongside men such as Ernest J. Dawley, Lewis Burton, Oscar Griswold, Emil F. Reinhardt, Oscar Solbert, Durward S. Wilson, David McCracken Jr., Frederick S. Strong Jr., Burton O. Lewis, Raymond F. Fowler, Walter H. Frank, Robert H. Dunlop, Harry Chamberlin, Fred C. Wallace, Jack W. Heard, James Muir and numerous others who, like Millikin, would be general officers.
 His first assignment was with the 5th Cavalry Regiment at Schofield Barracks, Hawaii.
 He later was assigned to Fort Myer, Virginia.

-In February 1918, ten months after the American entry into World War I, Millikin was the executive officer (XO) of the U.S. Army General Staff College in Longres, France.
+In February 1918, ten months after the American entry into World War I, Millikin was the executive officer (XO) of the U.S. Army General Staff College in Langres, France.
 He was promoted to the rank of lieutenant colonel on November 16, 1918, five days after the Armistice with Germany, and became chief of the military police of the American Expeditionary Forces (AEF).
 He returned to the United States in the summer of 1919 and was honorably discharged from the National Army on March 15, 1920, and reverted to his Regular Army rank of captain.
 For his services during the war he was awarded the Army Distinguished Service Medal, the citation for which reads:

 Between the wars

 After the war, Captain Millikin Graduated from the U.S. Army Cavalry School Advanced Course, and he returned to the U.S. Army Command and General Staff School at Fort Leavenworth, Kansas, as a distinguished graduate ranking 30th out of 245 in 1926.
 He served as a faculty member from 1926 to 1930.
-He then attended the Army War College from 1930−1931.
+He then attended the Army War College from 1930 to 1931.